 The Ending: What Happened to Jesse?

 In the final moments of the movie, despite their efforts to resist the abduction, the aliens take away the elder son, Jesse.
-This comes as a surprise since throughout the movie it seemed like Sammy was going to be the abductee.
-The final moments of the movie reveal that both Daniel and Lacy are now suspected of their son’s disappearance, while Pollard adds another child to his long catalog of missing (abducted) children.
+This comes as a surprise since, throughout the movie, it seemed like Sammy would be the abductee.
+The final moments of the movie reveal that both Daniel and Lacy are now suspected of their son’s disappearance.
+At the same time, Pollard adds another child to his long catalog of missing (abducted) children.
 When Lacy goes through Jesse’s old things, she finds some drawings from his childhood in which he shows the Greys surrounding his bed.
-That’s when Sammy’s walkie talkie, which he previously used for talking to Jesse, emits feedback, and Jesse’s glitchy voice can be heard calling out Sammy’s name.
+That’s when Sammy’s walkie-talkie, which he previously used for talking to Jesse, emits feedback, and Jesse’s glitchy voice can be heard calling out Sammy’s name.

 Jesse Was a “Grey” All Along